shivama205/DocBrain/ROADMAP.md

 3. **Performance Impact**: Latency and resource usage
 4. **User Satisfaction**: Feedback from users on answer quality

+## Contributing to the Roadmap

+We welcome community input on this roadmap.
+If you have suggestions for features or prioritization, please:

+1. Open an issue with the tag `roadmap-suggestion`
+2. Include a clear description of the feature
+3. Explain the benefit to DocBrain users
+4. Suggest an implementation approach if possible

 ## Revision History

+- **v1.2** - Updated priorities based on implementation focus (May 2024)
+- **v1.1** - Updated with comprehensive feature list (May 2024)
 - **v1.0** - Initial roadmap created (May 2024)